+Moderator’s summary:

+Many companies point out that the TPs proposed is NBC that should be avoided, and the majority view prefers to keep the current text.
+So these two TPs are not pursued.

 Per-SSB SUL PRB

 As proposed by NEC in [4] and [5], per-SSB SUL PRB usage is suggested to be additionally introduced on top of current agreed per-SSB UL/DL PRB usage in both XnAP and F1AP, which is given as follows,